m-check1B/language_tutor/DEPLOYMENT.md

 ## Prerequisites

-- A server with Docker and Docker Compose installed
+- An internal VM with Docker and Docker Compose installed
+- Nginx server configured as a reverse proxy
-- Domain name pointing to your server's IP address
+- Domain name pointing to your Nginx server's IP address
-- SSL certificate for your domain (we'll use Let's Encrypt)
-- Python 3.7+ installed on your local machine for running the production test script

 ## Deployment Steps